ramosrenzo/COVID-LLM/README.md

 - `train` – Runs the training process.

-- `test` – Runs testing and plots AUROC and AUPRC scores.
+- `test` – Runs the testing process and plots AUROC and AUPRC scores.
+If Git LFS is not installed, then training must be done locally before testing.

 Run the build script with two targets: